 To become licenced as a Registered Dietitian in Saskatchewan, applicants must be fluent in English, meet good character/reputation requirements and obtain the following:

-1. A Bachelor’s degree in nutrition/dietetics from a university accredited by the Dietitians of Canada (or equivalent).
+1. Approved Academic Program- Bachelor’s degree in nutrition/dietetics from a university accredited by either Accreditation Canada (EQual program) or until Aug.
+31, 2023 the Partnership for Dietetic Education and Practice (or substantially equivalent).
 This degree typically includes courses in the following areas: humanities, communications, biology, statistics, management, general and organic chemistry, microbiology, physiology, biochemistry, advanced human nutrition, professional practice, community health and food service administration.

-2. A practical training program (i.e., Dietetic Internship) that is accredited by Dietitians of Canada.
-Dietetic Internship consists of a minimum of 35 weeks of practical experience completed under the supervision of Registered Dietitians.
-The Dietetic Internship Program provides training in a variety of practice settings (i.e. food service, clinical, community, public health and research).
+2. Approved practical training program- Practicum that is accredited by either Accreditation Canada (EQual program) or until Aug.
+31, 2023 the Partnership for Dietetic Education and Practice (or substantially equivalent).
+Practicum typically consists of a minimum of 35 weeks of practical experience completed under the supervision of Registered Dietitians and in a variety of practice settings (i.e. food service, clinical, community, public health and research).

 3. Successful completion of the Canadian Dietetic Registration Exam (CDRE).
 The CDRE is a national registration exam with two sittings each year (May and November).
 The CDRE is a one day multiple choice examination designed to test practice-based knowledge, application and critical thinking skills required to competently and safely practice nutrition and dietetics.